riskiest/color_calibration/doc/English/Algorithm Introduction.md

 ![image-20200701165718350](算法介绍.assets/image-20200701165718350.png)

-The third is **cover volume**.
+The third is **coverage volume**.
 It is defined that the final output occupies the volume on $[0,1]^3$, that is, the volume of $S_4\cap[0,1]^3$.
 If supersaturation is the only evaluation metric, it is easy to make the model output result in the direction of reduction, which will lead to a reduction in the coverage volume.
 Therefore, with the coverage volume as the standard, the model can be comprehensively evaluated.

 It is very complex to directly calculate the integral for the judgment criteria of the second and third metric, and it is much simpler to use the Monte Carlo method.
-Random multiple colors, according to the input distribution, calculate the final color supersaturation, and obtain the mean value, which is the approximate value of the second metric; <font color=red> and the third metric could be obtained by generating colors uniformly in the $[0,1]^3$ space, inversely calculate whether the original image is in the $[0,1]^3$ space, and the ratio obtained is the coverage volume.</font>
+Random multiple colors, according to the input distribution, calculate the final color supersaturation, and obtain the mean value  which is the approximate value of the second metric; <font color=red> and the third metric could be obtained by generating colors uniformly in the $[0,1]^3$ space.
+Through inversely calculation, the ratio that how much the original image is in the $[0,1]^3$ space, which we call it coverage volume.</font>